CircuitSetup/SID_old/README.md

 ### Locking IR control

 You can have your SID ignore IR commands from any IR remote control (be it the default supplied one, be it one you had the SID learn) by entering *71 followed by OK.
 After this sequence the SID will ignore all IR commands until *71OK is entered again.
-The purpose of this function is to enable you to use the same IR control for your FC and other props (such as Flux Capacitor).
+The purpose of this function is to enable you to use the same IR control for your SID and other props (such as Flux Capacitor).

 Note that the status of the IR lock is saved 10 seconds after its last change, and is persistent accross reboots.